DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/grouping.md

 ## Overview

 The grouping feature allows you to display data grouped by one or several column values.
-We also provide a number of plugins that allow end-users to group data within the grid interacting with the DataGrid's grouping UI such as a group panel or column headers.
+We also provide a number of plugins that allow end-users to group grid data using the DataGrid's UI (group panel or column headers).

 ## Plugin List